I have a leak in my property and would like to establish the source of it. How can I do that?

 A simple and cost effective way to find out, is by testing the water.

-Option 1: Treated water is likely to contain chlorine, which is added to the mains water for sanitary reasons.
+Treated water is likely to contain chlorine, which is added to the mains water for sanitary reasons.
 Therefore, a good test to use is the Total Chlorine test.
 Chlorine levels in drinking water should be between 0.2 and 2.0ppm.
 The World Health Organisation has set a health based guideline maximum value of 5ppm (mg/l) for chlorine as a residual disinfectant in drinking water.
 Total Chlorine measures the amount of free and combined chlorine in water.
-A chlorine test works best when the leak contains fresh water because chlorine evaporates over time.
-If the water has been sitting for a while somewhere, then chlorine may have naturally disappeared and can not be detected anymore.

-Option 2: Another option is to test the pH using wide range water pH test .
+Another option is to test the pH using wide range water pH test .
 The pH of water varies depending on its origin.
 Tap water should have a pH of 6.5 to 9.5.
 Rain water is usually more acidic, 4 to 5, due to its origin (primarily due to the presence of two strong acids, sulphuric acid (H2SO4) and nitric acid (HNO3)).

 To use test strips to identify the source of a leak, it is best to test water from different sources around the property, note the result for each and then compare the results to the water in the leak:

-- Test your tap water
+1. Test your tap water,

-- Test the water in the leak and compare all results to find a match
+4. Test the water in the leak and

 Total Chlorine Test: